 adventitious contamination: means contamination that has come from outside, accidental, or occurring in an unusual place.

+algae: means a functional group of organisms consisting of microalgae, macroalgae, and cyanobacteria.
+Algae also refer to plant-like aquatic organisms ranging in size from single-celled organisms (microalgae and cyanobacteria) to giant multicellular forms such as seaweed (macroalgae).

 allopathic veterinary drugs: means substance(s) used to treat disease that produce a reaction or effects different from those caused by the disease itself.